puppetlabs/puppet-rfc/arm-2.iteration/iteration.md

 When the first argument is an Array, the parameterized block should define one or two block parameters.
-For each application of the block, the next element from the array is selected, and it is passed to the block if the block has one parameter.args If the block has two parameters, the first is the elements index, and the second the value.
+For each application of the block, the next element from the array is selected, and it is passed to the block if the block has one parameter.
+If the block has two parameters, the first is the elements index, and the second the value.
 The index starts from 0.

     $a.each |$index, $value| { ... }